d12frosted/elpa-mirror/melpa/eacl-readme.txt

 "git grep" is automatically used for grepping in git repository.
 Please note "git grep" does NOT use `grep-find-ignored-directories' OR `grep-find-ignored-files'.

-To use "git grep", Git should be added into environment variable "PATH".
+The command line program of grep and git need be added into environment variable "PATH".
+Or else you need set `eacl-grep-program' and `eacl-git-program' to specify their path.

 Set `eacl-git-grep-untracked' if untracked files should be git grepped too.